ANAGHAKTP/Customer_Churn_Prediction/README.md

-# Telco Customer Churn Prediction - Vercel Deployment
+# Telco Customer Churn Prediction

 This project provides a web interface for predicting customer churn using a Logistic Regression model.
 It is configured for deployment on Vercel.